+17.

-17a.
-The SPSS output shows 2obt = 4.314
+a.
+The SPSS output shows 2obt = 4.314.

-17b.
+b.
 The null is retained at an alpha of .05 because p = .116, and .116 > .05.

-17c.
+c.
 There is no relationship between the gender of inmates institutions are authorized to house and whether or not those institutions offer adult basic education.
 Asking SPSS for row percentages shows that the majority of all three kinds of institutions offer adult basic education, irrespective of the gender of the inmates the facility houses (73.7%, 84.1%, and 64.1%).

-17d.
+d.
 The null was retained, so measures of association cannot be computed.

-18a.
+18.

+a.
 The SPSS output shows 2obt = 25.759

-18b.
+b.
 The null is rejected at an alpha of .05 because p = .000, and .000 < .05.

-18c.
+c.
 There is a relationship between the physical security of a facility and whether or not that facility is under court order.
 Asking SPSS for row percentages shows that the percentage under court order is 55.6% for super-maximum, 22.0% for maximum, 15.7% for medium, and 8.0% for minimum.
 The percentage under court order rises steadily as the security level increases.

-18d.
+d.
 The null was rejected, so measures of association can be examined.
 Since the independent variable is ordinal and the dependent variable is dichotomous, both Cramer’s V and gamma can be used (not phi because the IV has more than two categories).
 The SPSS output shows that gamma = .411 with p = .000, and Cramer’s V = .219 with p = .000.
 Both are statistically significant.
 Gamma is substantively strong, and V is moderately robust.
 This suggests there is a fairly close relationship between an institution’s security level and whether or not it was under court order for conditions of confinement.

-19a.
+19.

+a.
 The SPSS output shows 2obt = 25.759

-19b.
+b.
 The null is rejected at an alpha of .05 because p = .003, and .003 < .05.

-19c.
+c.
 There is a relationship between race and perceived stop legitimacy.
 Asking SPSS for row percentages shows that 84.4% of white drivers, 71.3% of black drivers, and 85.5% of drivers of other races thought the stop was for a legitimate reason.
 Black drivers appear to stand out from non-black drivers in that they are less likely to believe their stop was legitimate.

-19d.
+d.
 The null was rejected, so measures of association can be examined.
 Since both variables are nominal and there is a clear independent and dependent designation, Cramer’s V and lambda are both available.
 The SPSS output shows that lambda = .000, meaning that the relationship between race and stop legitimacy, while statistically significant, is substantively meaningless.
 Cramer’s V = .107, also signaling a very weak relationship.
-This makes sense looking at the percentages from part “c” above.
+This makes sense looking at the percentages from part c, above.
 A clear majority of all drivers believed their stop was for a legitimate reasons.
 Black drivers deviated somewhat, but a large majority still endorsed stop legitimacy.

-20a.
+20.

+a.
 The SPSS output shows 2obt = 15.045

-20b.
+b.
 The null is rejected at an alpha of .05 because p = .001, and .001 < .05.

-20c.
+c.
 There is a relationship between driver income and perceived stop legitimacy.
-Row percentages show that 77.0% of those in the lowest income category, 81.8% of those in the middle, and 87.4% of those in the highest income category believed officers had legitimate reasons for stopping them.
+Row percentages show that 77.0% of those in the lowest-income category, 81.8% of those in the middle-income category, and 87.4% of those in the highest-income category believed officers had legitimate reasons for stopping them.
 Perceived stop legitimacy appears to rise along with income level.